 Start your multimedia journey here!
-You'll explore Adobe programs Photoshop and Illustrator, where you'll learn how to create digital designs, edit photos and make original logos.
+You'll explore Adobe Photoshop, where you'll learn how to create digital designs, edit photos and make original logos.
 These programs build the foundations to other Adobe programs like Premiere Pro and After Effects, and are a prerequisite for Video Production.
 Students will have chances to advertise and capture school events, athletics, and stories as part of Edgewood Media.
 It is preferred that students take Computer Applications first but this is not a requirement.
+Students who took Digital Design in 8th grade may receive the credit with a sign off from Mr. Pike.

-0647 VIDEO PRODUCTION (formerly Digital Media II)
+0647 VIDEO PRODUCTION